alexgonca/uiuc-transcriber/README.md

    6. Scroll down and click on "Create Token".
    7. Make sure you "copy" the access token.
 We will need it in the next step of this tutorial.

 3. Go back to the JupyterLab terminal.
-Execute this command: ```./setup.sh``` When it requests the Hugging Face access token, paste the value you copied in the previous step.
+Execute this command: ```./setup.sh```

-4.
+4. Open file ``settings.yml`` on JupyterLab and replace `paste-your-hugging-face-token-here` with the Hugging Face access token that you copied in step 2.

 # Advanced